ryan4yin/nixos-and-flakes-book/docs/introduction/advantages-and-disadvantages.md

 I do not recommend newcomers without any Linux usage experience to dive directly into NixOS, as it may lead to a frustrating journey.

-> If you have more questions about NixOS, you can refer to the last chapter of this book, "FAQ".
+> If you have more questions about NixOS, you can refer to the last chapter of this book, [FAQ](../faq/).